 AWE need to be calculated for two purposes:

-- to determine if the employee is entitled to SMP (earnings must be above the Lower Earnings Limit)
+- to determine if the employee is entitled to SMP (earnings must be above the LEL)

 - to establish the rate of SMP.

 The average is calculated by reference to the employee’s relevant period.
 This is based on an eight week period up to the end of the qualifying week, which is 15 weeks before the baby is due.
 In some instances subsequent pay rises have to be taken into account when calculating SMP.
 Earnings for this purpose are the same as for Class 1 NICs and include SSP.

 Recovery of SMP

 92% of SMP paid can be recovered by deduction from the monthly PAYE payments.

 Employers may qualify for Small Employers’ Relief (SER).
 SER is 100% of SMP plus 3% compensation.